Produced in collaboration with the Embassy of Armenia

 In association with the National Cinema Center of Armenia.

--Including the US Premiere of a new restoration of his masterpiece, The Color of Pomegranates (1969) plus Parajonov Triptych (Hakob Hovantanyan, Kiev Frescoes, Arabesques on the Pirosmani Theme)
+-Including a new restoration of his masterpiece, The Color of Pomegranates (1969) plus Parajanov Triptych (Hakob Hovantanyan, Kiev Frescoes, Arabesques on the Pirosmani Theme)

 Also: Kevork Mourad’s Four Acts for Syria (US premiere)